kveld9/psysonic/README.md

 Local Storage: All configuration data (Server URLs, credentials, and theme settings) is stored locally on the user's device and is never shared.

-Direct Integration: Third-party integrations (like Last.fm scrobbling or LRC Lib for lyrics) are optional and only active if explicitly enabled by the user."
+Direct Integration: Third-party integrations (like Last.fm scrobbling or LRC Lib for lyrics) are optional and only active if explicitly enabled by the user.